International Copper Study Group

 The International Copper Study Group (ICSG) is an intergovernmental organisation of copper producing and consuming States that functions as the international commodity board for copper.
 Its main purpose is to increase copper market transparency and promote international discussions and cooperation on issues related to copper.
 ICSG member States represent approximately 85 percent of world copper mine production, refined production and usage.

 The creation of the ICSG was negotiated in 1989 in Geneva and was agreed to in a multilateral treaty known as the 'Agreement Establishing the Terms of Reference of the International Copper Study Group'.
-The ICSG came into existence on 23 January 1992, with the secretariat headquarters located in Lisbon, Portugal.
+The ICSG came into existence on 23 January 1992, with the secretariat headquarters located in Lisbon, Portugal, which also hosts the International Nickel Study Group and the International Lead and Zinc Study Group.

 The Study Group has three main objectives: